 Sunfire Horse Riding Academy

 Offers a scenic tour on the north-western side of the island.
-The tour starts from Millers by the Sea on Fort James Beach, then along some of Antigua’s most famous beaches to include Runaway Beach, Sand Haven, with a stop at the historic Fort James, established by Great Britain in the 18th century.
-Here you will uncover the magnificent vistas of the St. John’s Harbor, which present a photo opportunity.
+The tour starts from Millers by the Sea on Fort James Beach, then along some of Antigua’s most famous beaches including Runaway Beach, and Sand Haven, with a stop at the historic Fort James, established by Great Britain in the 18th century.
+Here you will uncover the magnificent vistas of St. John’s Harbor, which present a photo opportunity.
 The usual tour duration is 1.5 hours.
 Helmets are provided for your safety, along with an experienced guide, Sunfire.
 Depending on your level of experience a beach stop with the horses is included, take a dip in our turquoise water while also petting the horse in the process.

 Antigua & Barbuda Run in Paradise

 Occurring each May, this Half Marathon Run takes jogs along the scenic northern coast of the island, showcasing beaches and historical sites.
 The highly-anticipated event which ends at Fort James Beach also offers a 5K option and the newest addition, a 10K option.

 Another option for a truly unique way to experience the island together as a family.
 These eco-friendly tours ensure visitors to Antigua move efficiently around the island in a fun, exciting, and refreshing way, but it closes during the summer.